ej188/efficient_shopping_optimizer/README.md

 - **Calories per dollar**
 - Or a weighted scoring system (e.g. 70% protein, 30% fiber)

+> 💡 **Note**: Nutritional efficiency is measured per 100g, which may over- or underrepresent foods typically consumed in smaller or larger portions.
+Future work may adjust for realistic serving sizes to refine scoring metrics.
+> 📌 **Protein Requirement Note**: The optimizer does not currently enforce a minimum protein threshold.
+However, a future interactive version may allow users to input their own body weight and activity level, calculating an individualized protein goal (e.g. 1.6–2.2g/kg body weight for active individuals).
+> 📈 `protein_density` is scaled by 100 for readability and relative comparison.
+A density of 0.25 means 25g of protein per 100 kcal.

 ## Algorithm

 The problem is solved using the **0-1 Knapsack algorithm**, which is suitable for binary decisions (either include the item or not).